 The Trustees can exercise their discretion.
 It is therefore important that the application form is fully completed, and all relevant information included, on which the Trustees will base their decision.

 All the results will be sent out at approximately the same time, around the end of September each year.
-Results will be sent the applicant parent or guardian given on the form.
+Results will be sent to the applicant parent or guardian given on the form.

 Note: To stop our emails going to your email junkbox, please ensure postalfamilfund@royalmail.com and sec.postalfamilyfund@royalmail.com have both been added to your email safe list.